Signatures of Witt spaces with boundary: Signatures of stratified Witt spaces with boundary

 Exactly as in \eqref{Kodaira}, we have a Kodaira decomposition for each Hilbert complex $(\dom_{{\rm min}}^*(M),d)$ and $(\dom_{{\rm max}}^*(M),d)$, defining each the corresponding space of harmonic forms.
 We denote these two spaces of harmonic forms as

 respectively.
 As before, harmonic forms and $L^2$-cohomologies coincide if the latters are finite-dimensional, which is true in the compact setting considered here, see \cite[Theorem 4]{Bei}.
+Notice that later in this subsection we shall give a purely analytic proof of the finite dimensionality of $\coh^*(M,\partial M)$ and $\coh^*(M)$, see Remark \ref{remark: finite-dimensionality}.
 Hence we find

-We also need to consider the smooth subcomplexes of $(\dom_{{\rm min} / {\rm max}}^*(M),d)$.
-To do so, we consider the smooth differential forms $\Omega^*(M)$ of $M \cup \partial M$, where $M$ and $\partial M$ are both the regular parts of the corresponding smoothly stratified Witt spaces.
-The differential forms $\Omega^*(M)$ are smooth up to the boundary $\partial M$ and otherwise unrestricted in their behaviour at the singular strata.
-Now we can define exactly as Br\"uning and Lesch \cite[(3.14)]{BrLe}
+We also need to consider smooth subcomplexes of $(\dom_{{\rm min} / {\rm max}}^*(M),d)$.
+To do so, we consider the smooth differential forms $\Omega^*(M \cup \partial M)$.
+The differential forms $\Omega^*(M \cup \partial M)$ are smooth up to the boundary $\partial M$ and otherwise unrestricted in their behaviour at the singular strata.
+Now we can define, in a slightly different way than in Br\"uning and Lesch \cite[(3.14)]{BrLe}, core complexes of minimal and maximal differential forms that are smooth in $M$ and extend smoothly up to the (regular) boundary $\partial M$: